Postgraduate Factfile: Social Work MA

 The course is designed to balance academic learning and the development of social work skills.
 There is a strong emphasis on integrating practice and theory, with the purpose of producing theoretically informed and highly competent practitioners.
 The curriculum is mapped against the QAA benchmark for Social Work 2008, the Standards of Proficiency (HCPC) 2012 and the Professional Capabilities Framework Guidance on Conduct and Ethics.

-The course is delivered by the Faculty of Health and Applied Social Sciences, which offers excellent educational and professional training facilities tailored to development of effective practitioners in health and social care.
+The course is delivered by the Faculty of Education, Health and Community, which offers excellent educational and professional training facilities tailored to developing effective practitioners in health and social care.

 Your tutors are actively involved in research and publishing in their areas of expertise.
 They also take an innovative approach to training and draw on a wide variety of methods of teaching and assessment that facilitate student learning.